Holly-Chen-Code/job-skill-classification-qlora-finalmilestone/README.md

 ---

-# Running the Project
+# Reproducing the Project

 ## Quick Start

-The easiest way to reproduce this project is to run:

-reproducible_pipeline.ipynb

-The recommended way to reproduce this project is to execute the provided Kaggle notebook sequentially.
+The easiest way to reproduce this project is to execute the provided Kaggle notebook:

+`reproducible_pipeline.ipynb`

+The notebook performs the complete workflow:

+**Setup → Preprocessing → Training Test → Inference → Evaluation**

 Each stage calls the reusable modules implemented in the `src/` directory.

 ---